jwbuurlage/category-theory-programmers/doc/01_introduction.md

 - Willem Jan Palenstijn for corrections and comments regarding Cartesian closed categories,
 - Tom de Jong for examples and suggestions for the section on adjunctions,

 and everyone else who has attended or contributed to the seminar.
-I wouldd also like to Matt Noonan, Ruben Pieters, Conal Elliott, Scott Fleischman, Tommy Vagbratt, Juan Manuel Gimeno, Matej Kollar, John Galt, `@ed359`, `@argent0`, `@nskins`, and `@delta4d` for fixing typos and/or making other improvements to the text.
+I would also like to thank (in no particular order) Matt Noonan, Ruben Pieters, Conal Elliott, Scott Fleischman, Tommy Vagbratt, Juan Manuel Gimeno, Matej Kollar, John Galt, Christopher Jones, `@ed359`, `@argent0`, `@nskins`, and `@delta4d` for fixing typos and/or making other improvements to the text.

 -- Jan-Willem Buurlage (<janwillembuurlage@gmail.com>)